 - Dealership #3 never heard of HD Radio™ and said that all their radios were digital (Like, Duh!)

 Finally, there is this standard iBiquity statement that seems to go well in any situation:

 …it’s ironic that his negative experience happened at a time when the consumer rollout of HD Radio Technology is stronger than it has ever been.
 We are seeing dramatic receiver sales increases across all segments – OEM auto, consumer electronics, and the new portable HD Radio category.
 Overall sales of HD Radio receivers will more than double in 2010, and that is on top of a doubling from 2008 to 2009.
 Can anyone point to any other facet of AM/FM that has seen this sort of growth over the last several years?

 Sure, analog AM and FM receivers continue to fly off the shelves in all the markets quoted above too.
 Furthermore, doubling receiver sales from one small number to another small number is not that dramatic.
-Like Mark Twain said: “There are three kinds of lies; lies, damned lies and statistics.”
+As Mark Twain said: “There are three kinds of lies; lies, damned lies, and statistics.”
 It’s like the rookie batting 1000 after his first time at bat; it happens occasionally, it is really not that dramatic or remarkable.

-Comparing new technology such as the iPad to middle aged technology such as IBOC is silly.
-The iPad has all sorts of neat features, interactive programs, applications, etc. IBOC is just a one way radio that does sound any better than the old style radios.
+Comparing new technology such as the iPad to middle-aged technology such as IBOC is silly.
+The iPad has all sorts of neat features, interactive programs, applications, etc. IBOC is just a one-way radio that does sound any better than the old-style radios.